 The Stanislaus Urban County was awarded \$1,023,163 under the American Recovery and Reinvestment Act of 2009 (Recovery Act).
 The funding is being utilized to prevent individuals and families from becoming homeless and to help those who are experiencing homelessness to be quickly re-housed and stabilized.
-Since the program began in September of 2009, 436 individuals, made up of 122 households, have received Homeless Prevention assistance and 256 individuals, made up of 102 households, have received Rapid Re-housing assistance.
+Since the program began in September of 2009, 436 individuals, made up of 122 households, have received Homeless Prevention assistance and 256 individuals, made up of 102 households, have received Rapid Re-Housing assistance.
 Assistance included case management, housing search and placement, and rental and utility financial assistance.
-The HPRP program concluded in August of the 2012-2013 Fiscal Year.
+The HPRP program concluded in August of Fiscal Year 2012-2013.